pudkrong/asset-tracker-lwm2m-js/adr/005-element-selected-when-multiple-resource.md

-### Element selected when LwM2M resource is multiple instance
+# ADR 005: Element selected when LwM2M resource is multiple instance

 When a LwM2M resource is array type by definition its means that it could has multiple values.
 The default value to be picked in order to build the result is